Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Lattice and Error Analysis Methodology

 The central values and errors are calculated using a single-elimination jackknife method.
 We make $O(100)$ measurements on each configuration with randomly selected but widely separated source points to maximize decorrelations.
 From these, bias corrected averages are constructed for each configuration, which are then binned over 5--11 configurations to further reduce correlations.
 These $O(500)$ binned values are then analyzed using the jackknife procedure.
-All fits are made using the full covariance matrix calculated using the binned values.
+All fits using minimization of $\chi^2$ are made using the full covariance matrix calculated using the binned values.
 This procedure is followed for all observables, values of momentum insertion, and ensembles.
 Note that even when using a Bayesian procedure including priors to stabilize the fits, the errors are calculated using the jackknife method and are thus the usual frequentist standard errors\footnote{When priors are used, the augmented $\chi^2$ is defined as the standard correlated $\chi^2$ plus the square of the deviation of the parameter from the prior mean normalized by the prior width.
 This quantity is minimized in the fits.
-In the following we quote this augmented $\chi^2$ divided by the degrees of freedom calculated without reference to the prior, and call it $\chi^2$/dof for brevity.}.\looseness-1
+In the following, we quote this augmented $\chi^2$ divided by the degrees of freedom, and call it $\chi^2$/dof for brevity.
+In the jackknife process, we keep the prior and its width fixed.
+This is a consistent strategy as the errors quoted are frequentist errors and do not represent a Bayesian credibility interval.
+The $p$-value listed in figures showing fits is given for convenience only as it is calculated from the also listed $\chi^2$ value using the standard $\chi^2$ distribution.}.\looseness-1

+We use two criteria to determine whether the fits, for example, those used to remove ESC or the CCFV fits, are overparameterized: (i) the Akaike Information Criteria (AIC)~\cite{1100705} which requires that the total $\chi^2$ decreases by two units for every extra free parameter in the fit ansatz, and (ii) whether the errors in the additional parameters introduced to include, for example, the third state have more than 100\% uncertainty.
+The AIC weights are calculated to assess whether the fits are overparameterized.
+The actual choice of the averaging performed to get final results is discussed in the individual sections.

 Overall, the errors in data from three ensembles need to be reduced to improve precision: on $a094m270$ due to the small volume and on $a091m170L$ and $a071m170$ due to the lighter pion mass.
 Of these, the latter two ensembles are important for the chiral extrapolation, and we plan to double their statistics in the future.